Skip to main content

 Specify:

-• <host> — The IP address or DNS hostname of the source cluster;
+• <host> — The IP address or DNS name of the cluster master node where the source database resides;

 • <port> — port;

-• <database_name> is the name of the database;
+• <database_name> — name of the source database;

-• <user_name> is the name of the database owner;
+• <user_name> — the name of the owner of the original database;

-5. Restore the circuitry from the dump on the receiving cluster using the pg_restore utility:
+4. Reconstruct the schema from the dump in the receiving database using the utility pg_restore:

 pg_restore \